ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Class Events

- * `DestinationMarkerEnter` - Emitted when a collision with another game object has occurred.
+ * `DestinationMarkerEnter` - Emitted when a collision with another collider has first occurred.
- * `DestinationMarkerExit` - Emitted when the collision with the other game object finishes.
+ * `DestinationMarkerExit` - Emitted when the collision with the other collider ends.
  * `DestinationMarkerSet` - Emitted when the destination marker is active in the scene to determine the last destination position (useful for selecting and teleporting).

 ### Unity Events